ien1/faceGeto1/README.md

 When the code is run, deepface will create a file in /data/imgs to represent the images in this directory.
 Delete it whenever you add a new face, so that deepface can recreate this file.
 The file /data/analyzed_faces/face.jpg will be generated when the face analysis will be run, so you don't have to add it manually.

+## Sending from RPi
+To send the webcam output from a Raspberry Pi to your computer, you have to put the `streamer.py` file on you RPi, install `vidgear` and put the IP address of you computer in it.